Arts

 A grid of small colourful art pieces

 Julia Burek celebrates the multifaceted possibilities of colour in her paintings.
 In her paintings, she transforms visual situations of everyday life into “colour moments” that never attempt to mimetically depict what is perceived, but only take it as an occasion for a translation, or rather: a new creation in the language of painting.
 Julia Burek speaks this language suspensfully; the pictures oscillate between two-dimensionality, spatiality and depth and examine questions about the relationships and effects of colours to each other, about light and transparency, about painterly surfaces and about materiality in general.
 Julia Burek poses and answers these questions anew with each painting, working out the properties of the respective medium layer by layer with oil, acrylic or watercolour.
 And above all, when she uses epoxy resin to take away the painterly gesture of the picture, giving it an object character and thus gently pushing it to its limits.
 Julia Burek, * 1992 in Munich, has been studying painting at the Academy of Fine Arts since 2016.
-(Text, Art Curator: Carola Conradt)
+(Text: Carola Conradt, Art Curator)

 61st exhibition: Kate Mitchell